-If you like to scope out vulnerabilities in your network and stop cybercriminals in their tracks, then security analyst may be a good next step for you.
+If you like to scope out vulnerabilities in your network and stop cybercriminals in their tracks, then cybersecurity analyst may be a good next step for you.

-A security analyst detects cyberthreats and then implements changes to protect an organization in the following ways:
+A cybersecurity analyst detects cyberthreats and then implements changes to protect an organization in the following ways:

 - Manages and configures tools to monitor activity on the network

 - Analyzes the reports from those tools to identify unusual behavior on the network